 Director: D.W.
 Griffith.
 90 mins.
 United Artists.

-Lucy (Lillian Gish) lives with her abusive father, the prize fighter ‘Battling’ Burrowes (Donald Crisp).
-He beats her viciously and often, whether he is sober or drunk.
+Lucy (Lillian Gish) lives with her abusive father, the champion boxer ‘Battling’ Burrowes (Donald Crisp).
+He beats her viciously and often, whether sober or drunk.
 After one beating, Lucy staggers outside and collapses at the door of a peaceful Chinese shopkeeper (Richard Barthlemess) who, unbeknownst to her, has admired her from afar for some time.
-He offers her sanctuary for the night and a gentle, putative romance begins, until her father finds out.
+He offers her sanctuary for the night and a gentle, putative romance begins…until her father finds out.

 Child Protection Case – Notes

-Address: Born in Springfield, Ohio.
-Later – Hollywood, Ca. Much, much later – New York City.
+Born: Limehouse, East London, UK.
+(Gish was born in Springfield, Ohio.
+Later – Hollywood, Ca. Much, much later – New York City).

-Occupation: Actress of incalculable importance to the development of film performance as an art form.
-Leading lady of silent cinema before Hollywood existed, she had one of the longest screen careers in history (75 years).
+Occupation: Unemployed.
+(Gish – actress of incalculable importance to the development of film performance as an art form.
+Leading lady of silent cinema before Hollywood existed, she had one of the longest screen careers in history -75 years).

-Age: 37 at the time (and sharing the same birth date as this reviewer).
+Age: Undetermined (37 at the time the film was released and, incidentally, sharing the same birth date as this social worker/reviewer).

-Address: Born in the East End of London (Bow, to be precise).
-Later – California, until his death at the age of 91.
+Address: Limehouse, East London.
+(Crisp was also born in the East End of London.
+Later – California, until his death at the age of 91).

-Occupation: Actor, mostly in supporting roles and also a director of silent films (for Buster Keaton and Douglas Fairbanks, no less).
-Won a Best Support Oscar for How Green Was My Valley (1941).
+Occupation: Boxer.
+(Crisp was a supporting actor and and also a director of silent films, for Buster Keaton and Douglas Fairbanks).
+He won a Best Support Oscar for How Green Was My Valley).

-Address: Born in New York, worked in Hollywood, died in New York.
+Address: Born in China, currently residing in Limehouse, East London.
+(Barthlemess was born in New York, worked in Hollywood and died in New York).

-Occupation: Handsome leading man of the silent era, formed his own production company with director Henry King (Inspiration Pictures) and received an Best Actor Oscar nomination at the first ever Academy Awards.
-He later played dependable, solid supporting roles in Hollywood blockbusters such as Only Angels Have Wings.
+Occupation: Shop owner.
+(Barthlemess was a handsome leading man of the silent era.
+He formed his own production company with director Henry King, Inspiration Pictures, and received an Best Actor Oscar nomination at the first ever Academy Awards.
+He later played dependable, solid supporting roles, such as Rita Hayworth’s husband in Only Angels Have Wings,1939).

 Immediate issues of concern – action to be taken?

-- Racism – racist language used throughout, stereotyping of Asian character as submissive, white actors ‘blacked up’ to portray African or Asian people (Barthlemess – adds insult to injury to Chinese people everywhere by even creeping about like Nosferatu)
+- Racism – racist language used throughout, stereotyping of Asian character as submissive, white actors ‘blacked up’ to portray African or Asian people (Barthlemess – adds insult to injury to Chinese people everywhere by even creeping about like Nosferatu, 1922)

 - Child abuse – severe and protracted (beatings by the hand and with implements, malnourishment, inadequate clothing), yet used as catalyst for “poetic, romantic” fiction.
-Nearly 100 years from premiere – these scenes still seem intense.
+Nearly 100 years from the film’s premiere – these scenes still seem intense.
 Issues for the viewer?
-There were at the time – Gish stated in interviews that Griffith hated directing the scenes of abuse and that a ‘Variety’ reviewer watching a second take was physically sick on set
+There were, even at the time.
+Gish stated in much later interviews that Griffith hated directing the scenes where she was subjected to physical abuse and that a Variety reviewer watching the film was physically sick

-- Basic nature of the story, florid titles and naive characters/themes – great talent at a loss for anything better?
-Or merely an unassuming springboard to propound simple idea of peace, love and tolerance?
+- Basic nature of the story, florid titles and naive characters/themes – was the greatest of talent wasted?

-- Paedophilia – Barthlemess attempts to seduce underage, emotionally and physically fragile Gish.
-She sleeps in his bed and he gives her toys to keep her happy…and occupied
+- Paedophilia – Barthlemess attempts to seduce an underage, emotionally and physically fragile Gish.
+She sleeps in his bed and he gives her toys to keep her happy…and occupied.
+Does he have a view to ‘grooming’ her?
+In light of the Rochdale abuse scandal, should his back history be probed?
+Previous offences?

 - Drug abuse – glimpsed, but obvious.
-Though opium use was a casual occurrence and social evil in Victorian era London
+Though opium use was a casual occurrence and social evil in Victorian era London, should Lucy be allowed contact with Chen?

-- Public reaction – earned $700,000 profit for the producing studio, the newly established United Artists.
+- Public reaction – earned $700,000 profit for the producing studio (about $10m in today’s money), the newly established United Artists.
 Film therefore seen as a reflection of popular public prejudices, thoughts and interest?

 Immediate issues of praise – place in cinema history?

 - Racism addressed?
-Director was accused of being racist after release of his ‘Ku Klux Klan as heroes’ epic The Birth of a Nation.
+The director was accused of being racist after release of his ‘Ku Klux Klan as heroes’ epic The Birth of a Nation.
 Caucasian characters here portrayed as violent and prejudiced; Asians as diplomatic, peaceful.
 But is this sufficient for the modern movie audience (particularly given notes in the above section)?
+Is he sugaring a nasty pill?

-- Peerless performances – Gish and Crisp, in particular, display awesome, intuitive physicality (infamous scene where Gish hides in a cupboard and whirls in terror as her father tries to reach her – the actress did this of her own volition with no directorial influence).
+- Peerless performances – Gish and Crisp display awesome, intuitive, physically strident turns (the infamous scene where Gish hides in a cupboard and whirls in terror as her father tries to reach her – the actress did this of her own volition with no directorial influence, leading to that Variety reviewer’s sickness).
 Crisp – puffed up, cocky swagger.
-Gish – almost crippled, hunched up, look of physical defeat all over her.
+Gish – almost crippled, hunched up, the look of physical defeat all over her.

 - Setting/design – well realised and evocative; excellent use of props!